Stem Cell Therapy

 Stem Cell Therapy can enable APMI physicians to deliver minimal invasive treatment option to individuals suffering from chronic musculoskeletal pain.
 Now degenerative conditions and injuries can be treated with your own existing stem cells.
 While Stem Cell Therapy is relatively new there is constant evaluation in its efficacy in treating various conditions.
 It has been shown to have promising results with the following conditions:

 - Heal tendons

 Stem cell therapy is a very versatile treatment for treating a number of orthopedic ailments.
 It can be used to promote healing in larger joints, such as the hips and knees, as well as smaller joints such as wrists and elbows.

 What to Expect during Stem cell procedure

 This minimally invasive procedure is done under local anesthesia.
 First, with or without sedation your bone marrow or fat will be harvested.
 The aspirate is then prepared to extract stem cells.
 Ultrasound will be used for precision and accuracy.
-In the second part of the procedure, your APMI physician re-injects your stem cells into the treatment area using ultrasound for precision and accuracy.
+In the second part of the procedure, your APMI provider re-injects your stem cells into the treatment area using ultrasound for precision and accuracy.